 ACH and wire transfers from a bank’s website

-Wires can be a way to transfer money quickly, though they may come with an associated fee.
-Wires require you to provide the recipient’s name and bank account number to complete the transfer.
-Wire transfers are direct, often immediate, and can be sent internationally.
+Wires can help you transfer money, though they may come with an associated fee.
+They require you to provide the recipient’s name and bank account number to complete the transfer.
+Wire transfers are direct, can be immediate and sent internationally.

 An ACH transfer is an electronic transfer from one bank account to another.
 ACH transfers must pass through the Automated Clearing House network.